borgmaan/xenophobia/README.md

 Naming this demo *Xenophobia* because it is about xenograft model analysis, and because we are irrationally afraid of version control systems.
 > [xenophobia](http://en.wikipedia.org/wiki/Xenophobia#Definitions): unreasonable fear or hatred of the unfamiliar (Webster's)

-### Project Description
-Urgent grant related analysis request from MacKeigan Lab for a bunch of xenograft experiments.
-Experiments performed in 5 mouse models with 6 treatment tracks in each model.
-I figured this would be a good example of a project to begin leveraging git for my own research work.

-### Goals
-Deliver quality analysis and illustrate ease of use and usefulness of git for code/project management.

 ## JC Material

 ### What do I propose?